Employment discrimination: Minimum wage

 Rodgers et al. [2003] state minimum wage can be used as a tool to combat discrimination, as well and to promote equality.
 Since discrimination is embedded in the labor market and affects its functioning, and discrimination creates a basis for labor market segregation and for occupational segregation, labor markets institutions and policies can be used to reduce the inequalities.
 Minimum wage is one of these policies that could be used.

 The minimum wage has benefits because it alters the external market wage for women, provides a mechanism for regular increases in the wages and arranges social security.
 It affects women in the informal sector, which is highly dominated by women partly as an outcome of discrimination, by being a reference point.
-However, disadvantages include: first, the wage might be very low when skills and sector aren't taken into consideration, secondly, adjustment may take time, thirdly, enforcement may not be feasible and finally when there are public spending cuts, the real value of the wage may decline due to social security.
+However, disadvantages include: first, the wage might be very low when skills and sector are not taken into consideration, secondly, adjustment may take time, thirdly, enforcement may not be feasible and finally when there are public spending cuts, the real value of the wage may decline due to social security.

-Others have argued that minimum wage simply shifts wage discrimination to employment discrimination.
+According to libertarian economist Thomas Sowell, minimum wage simply shifts wage discrimination to employment discrimination.
 The logic is that if market wages are lower for minorities, then employers have an economic incentive to prefer hiring equally qualified minority candidates, whereas if all workers must be paid the same amount then employers will instead discriminate by not hiring minorities.
-Minimum wage laws could be responsible for the very high unemployment rate of black teenagers compared to white teenagers.
+Sowell blames minimum wage laws for the very high unemployment rate of black teenagers compared to white teenagers.